Published on: 13 January 2018 | Last updated: 22 December 2019

 The route takes you past the dam - although it’s not particularly visible from the road.

-From the memorial and the diga you carry on along the road and turn right as if to go over the bridge over the Piave, but just before the bridge you need to turn sharp right, go under the bridge and then follow a very, very, quiet road that follows the course of the river.
+From the memorial and the diga you carry on along the road as it passes Provagna.
+The road turns right and head for a bridge over the Piave, but just before your reach the bridge you need to turn sharp right, go under the bridge and then follow a cycleway and very, very, quiet road that follow the course of the river.

 Places to stay

-There isn't a huge range of accommodation on this section of the route, the best bet is probably in Longarone — or you could continue on to Vittorio Veneto.
-However, if you don't mind making a short detour there's plenty of choice in Belluno and Ponte nelle Alpi, or in Pieve di Cadore.
+There isn’t a huge range of accommodation on this section of the route, the best bet is probably in Longarone (I’ve had a very positive recommendation for the Albergo-Ristorante Da Bona on the road into Longarone).
+You could also continue on to Vittorio Veneto.
+However, if you don’t mind making a short detour there’s plenty of choice in Belluno and Ponte nelle Alpi, or in Pieve di Cadore.

 Find and book places to stay with Booking.com